Gloster Gauntlet: Background

-Despite the S.S.19's promising performance, attitudes within the Air Staff as to what the armaments of the prospective future fighter had shifted and changes were requested.
-Folland decided to respond by refining the aircraft's design, such as the addition of mainwheel spats, a spatted tailwheel, and a modified tail unit with greater fin area and thus increased stability.
-Re-designated as the S.S.19A, the aircraft underwent a full service evaluation during late 1931, during which it achieved a top speed of 204 mph.
+Despite the S.S.19's promising performance, attitudes within the Air Staff on the armament of the prospective fighter had shifted and changes were requested.
+Folland decided to respond by refining the aircraft's design, such as the addition of main wheel spats, a spatted tail wheel, and a modified tail unit with greater fin area increasing stability.
+Re-named the S.S.19A, the aircraft underwent a full service evaluation during late 1931, during which it achieved a top speed of 204 mph.
 Further modifications were made to satisfy Specification F.20/27, resulting in the Gloster S.S.19B.
 Evaluation flights of this revision revealed the aircraft to possess a maximum speed of 212 mph.

 By the summer of 1933, testing had progressed with the S.S.19B and plans to procure the type had advanced to the point where the Gauntlet name was assigned to the type.
 Having been re-engined with a Bristol Mercury VIs engine, the type proved itself capable of a top speed of 215.5 mph as well as attaining an altitude of 20,000 feet in 11 minutes and 43 seconds.
-Having been sufficiently satisfied by the demonstrated performance, the Air Ministry opted to place an initial order via a draft production schedule for 24 Gauntlets as a replacement for one squadron of Bristol Bulldog fighters during September 1933; both the finalised specification and contract No. 285263/35 were issued to Gloster in February 1934.
+Having been satisfied by the aircraft's performance, the Air Ministry placed an initial order via a draft production schedule for 24 Gauntlets to replace one squadron of Bristol Bulldog fighters during September 1933; the final specification and contract No. 285263/35 were issued to Gloster in February 1934.